MatthewHarris01/liri-node-app/README.md

 # Version 0.6
 All code related to the 'concert-this' command is completed, including the optin to show results for events in the US only.
 Fine-tuned date/time formatting.

+# Version 0.7
+Removed some console.log messages used for testing